GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

 ## Key Findings

-### Finding 1: MambaVision_S Outperforms ViT-Base on Full Images (Research Question 1 — Confirmed)
+### Finding 1: MambaVision_S Outperforms ViT-Base on Full Images (Research Question 1 - Confirmed)

 **Hypothesis:** MambaVision_S can match or exceed ViT-Base accuracy with fewer parameters.
 **Result:** Confirmed with margin.

 MambaVision_S exceeds the ViT Phase 2 baseline by +2.46% validation accuracy (97.04% vs 94.58%) while using 42% fewer parameters (~50M vs 86M), converging 40% faster (epoch 15 vs epoch 25), and maintaining zero overfitting across 65 subsequent epochs.
-The model locked at 97.04% from epoch 15 through epoch 80 — val loss continued a mild downward trend (0.7500 at epoch 15 to 0.7130 at epoch 80) while train loss steadily decreased, confirming the model refined internal representations without generalization degradation.
+The model locked at 97.04% from epoch 15 through epoch 80, val loss continued a mild downward trend (0.7500 at epoch 15 to 0.7130 at epoch 80) while train loss steadily decreased, confirming the model refined internal representations without generalization degradation.
 Bootstrap CIs [91.51%, 99.06%] confirm this result is statistically robust.

-**Governance implication:** The 42% parameter reduction is reported alongside accuracy rather than in isolation.
-Parameter efficiency claims are only meaningful when accuracy is simultaneously maintained or improved — both conditions are satisfied here.
+**Field deployment note:** The 42% parameter reduction is reported alongside accuracy rather than in isolation.
+Parameter efficiency claims are only meaningful when accuracy is simultaneously maintained or improved, both conditions are satisfied here.
 This finding supports responsible deployment decisions where computational constraints exist.

-### Finding 2: Input Representation Dominates Architecture Choice (Research Question 2 — Confirmed)
+### Finding 2: Input Representation Dominates Architecture Choice (Research Question 2 - Confirmed)

 **Hypothesis:** Full image context provides more discriminative signal than laser crop isolation for this task.
 **Result:** Confirmed.
 The effect size is larger than the architectural improvement.

-The same MambaVision_S model achieves 97.04% val accuracy on full images versus 90.64% on laser crops — a 6.40% gap from input type alone, using identical model, hardware, and training configuration.
+The same MambaVision_S model achieves 97.04% val accuracy on full images versus 90.64% on laser crops, a 6.40% gap from input type alone, using identical model, hardware, and training configuration.
 This gap is 2.6x larger than the architectural gain over ViT (+2.46%).
-At the class level, the gap is driven primarily by Levels 2, 3, 5, 7, and 8 — mid-range moisture levels where discriminative features are spatially distributed across the full image rather than concentrated at the laser spot.
+At the class level, the gap is driven primarily by Levels 2, 3, 5, 7, and 8, mid-range moisture levels where discriminative features are spatially distributed across the full image rather than concentrated at the laser spot.

-**Governance implication:** Pipeline design decisions (crop vs full image) have larger accuracy consequences than architectural selection within this parameter range.
+**Field deployment note:** Pipeline design decisions (crop vs full image) have larger accuracy consequences than architectural selection within this parameter range.
 Practitioners extending this work should prioritize input representation quality before investing in architectural search.

-### Finding 3: Frequency Features Are Input-Scale Dependent (Research Question 3 — Confirmed with nuance)
+### Finding 3: Frequency Features Are Input-Scale Dependent (Research Question 3 - Confirmed with nuance)

 **Hypothesis:** FFT + Wavelet features provide additive signal; that signal is conditional on input spatial scale.
 **Result:** Partially confirmed.
 The direction of the effect reverses between input types.

 FFT magnitude and Haar wavelet channels provide a small but genuine test accuracy improvement on full images (+0.95%: 95.28% → 96.23%) but actively degrade generalization on laser crops (-3.77%: 85.85% → 82.08%).
 The mechanistic explanation is spatial scale: FFT captures global periodic texture patterns across the full image where moisture gradients manifest as structured frequency content at macro scale.
 On small laser crop regions (laser spot occupying 6%–88% of image area across datasets), the same FFT operation captures primarily high-frequency noise from crop boundary artifacts rather than meaningful moisture-correlated texture.
-This is most severe at Level 3 (F1 drops from 0.5882 to 0.4000 with FFT/Wav on crops) — already the most ambiguous mid-range class.
+This is most severe at Level 3 (F1 drops from 0.5882 to 0.4000 with FFT/Wav on crops), already the most ambiguous mid-range class.

 The +0.95% test accuracy gain on full images falls within overlapping bootstrap CI ranges and should be interpreted as marginal.
 The -3.77% degradation on crops falls outside overlapping CI ranges and should be interpreted as a genuine negative effect.

-**Governance implication:** The laser crop FFT/Wavelet result is a documented negative finding.
+**Field deployment note:** The laser crop FFT/Wavelet result is a documented negative finding.
 It is preserved in the repository and reported here rather than discarded.
 Negative findings have equal evidentiary value and are essential for practitioners deciding whether to apply frequency feature augmentation in similar tasks.

 ### Finding 4: September Dataset Challenge Is Architecture-Independent

 Soil-Moisture-September (71.43%) and Soil-Moisture-Stir-September (80% on RGB models, 0% on Crop+FFT/Wav) remain the consistent weak spots across all five model variants.
 This directly replicates the finding from the companion ViT Phase 6 visual laser pattern investigation: stirring the soil physically disrupts the laser reflection pattern, and uncontrolled field capture produces laser spots that are frequently dim, small, or invisible.

-The consistent September performance across all five models — including the architecturally different ViT — confirms this is an environmental capture problem rather than a model or feature engineering problem.
+The consistent September performance across all five models, including the architecturally different ViT, confirms this is an environmental capture problem rather than a model or feature engineering problem.
 No architectural or augmentation-based intervention is expected to resolve it.
 The recommendation from the companion project stands: standardizing the stir_september capture environment (fixed container, consistent laser angle, stable background) addresses the root cause.

-**Governance implication:** Dataset-specific reliability profiling enables risk-informed deployment decisions.
+**Field deployment note:** Dataset-specific reliability profiling enables risk-informed deployment decisions.
 The full image RGB model achieves 100% on five of seven datasets.
 September and Stir-September represent known deployment risk that is documented here rather than obscured by aggregate accuracy reporting.

 ### Finding 5: Generalization Stability Under Extended Training

-The full image model locked at 97.04% val accuracy from epoch 15 through epoch 80 — 65 consecutive epochs of zero accuracy movement with no degradation.
+The full image model locked at 97.04% val accuracy from epoch 15 through epoch 80 - 65 consecutive epochs of zero accuracy movement with no degradation.
 Val loss trended mildly downward (0.7500 → 0.7130) while train loss continued decreasing, confirming continued internal representation refinement without generalization degradation.
 This stability is atypical for a 106-sample test set and suggests MambaVision_S learned highly robust features from the full multispectral image context.
 Peak GPU memory of 2.01 GB and 0.98 ms/image inference latency confirm real-time deployment viability in precision agriculture edge contexts.

 ---

 ## Known Dataset Limitations

-**Soil-Moisture-5sagf — Dataset integrity issue:** No test images found in the laser crops folder across any inference run (0/0 across all five models).
+**Soil-Moisture-5sagf - Dataset integrity issue:** No test images found in the laser crops folder across any inference run (0/0 across all five models).
 This dataset is included in training but absent from inference results.
 Root cause is unresolved: either the dataset was excluded during test split, its filename convention does not match the `get_dataset_name` detection pattern in the inference scripts, or test images were not present in the source Roboflow export.
 This is flagged as a dataset integrity issue requiring audit in future work.
 It affects all five models equally and does not confound the comparative analysis.

-**Soil-Moisture-Stir-September — Environmental capture limitation:** Consistent 80% inference accuracy on full image RGB and RGB+FFT/Wav models; 0% on laser crop FFT/Wav variant.
+**Soil-Moisture-Stir-September - Environmental capture limitation:** Consistent 80% inference accuracy on full image RGB and RGB+FFT/Wav models; 0% on laser crop FFT/Wav variant.
 Root cause is established from companion project visual investigation: (1) soil stirring physically disrupts the laser reflection pattern the model relies on, and (2) uncontrolled field capture produces laser spots that are frequently dim, small, or invisible.
 This is an environmental capture problem, not a model failure.
 The 0% result on Crop+FFT/Wav reflects the compounding effect of frequency noise on an already-degraded crop-scale signal.

-**Class index remapping — Pipeline bug identified and corrected:** HuggingFace ImageFolder assigns class indices alphabetically.
-For 11 numerical classes (0–10), alphabetical order places Level_10 at index 1, not index 10.
+**Class index remapping - Pipeline bug identified and corrected:** HuggingFace ImageFolder assigns class indices alphabetically.
+For 11 numerical classes (0 - 10), alphabetical order places Level_10 at index 1, not index 10.
 All training scripts apply `hf_to_correct` remapping.
-A bug was discovered in the initial 07 and 07b inference scripts where `argmax` output was not passed through `hf_to_correct` before comparison — predictions were in HuggingFace index space while ground truth labels were in correct numerical space.
+A bug was discovered in the initial 07 and 07b inference scripts where `argmax` output was not passed through `hf_to_correct` before comparison, predictions were in HuggingFace index space while ground truth labels were in correct numerical space.
 This was identified through anomaly detection: 9.76% inference accuracy inconsistent with 95.28% test accuracy triggered investigation.
 The bug was identified, root-caused, and corrected across all four inference pipelines (07, 07b, 07c, 07bc).
-A secondary instance of this bug appeared in 06d where `.samples` was not remapped alongside `.targets` in the DataLoader — also identified and corrected.
+A secondary instance of this bug appeared in 06d where `.samples` was not remapped alongside `.targets` in the DataLoader, also identified and corrected.
 Both corrections are documented here as governance findings.

 ---

 ## AI Governance and Responsible Development

-This project applies governance-first development principles at each experimental phase, not as a post-hoc addition:

-**Phase-specific governance decisions:**

-*Architecture selection (Rounds 1–2, MambaVision_T):* The decision to upgrade from MambaVision_T to MambaVision_S was driven by documented evidence of capacity ceiling (79.80% plateau at 40 epochs) rather than assumption.
-The two underperforming T-variant runs are preserved in the training history table rather than discarded, providing an honest audit trail of why the upgrade decision was made.

-*Augmentation decision (Round 4 → Round 5):* Accuracy dropped from 82.27% to 81.28% when training was extended from 40 to 60 epochs without augmentation — a documented overfitting signal.
-This negative finding directly motivated the physical augmentation decision rather than further hyperparameter tuning.
-The causal chain is documented.

-*FFT/Wavelet negative finding (05c):* The laser crop FFT/Wavelet experiment produced -3.77% test accuracy degradation.
-The standard practice of discarding negative results was explicitly rejected.
-The result is preserved in the repository, documented in this README with mechanistic explanation, and included in all comparison tables.
-This demonstrates that governance-aware research design treats negative findings as first-class evidence.

-*Inference pipeline bug (07, 07b):* The class index remapping bug was identified through anomaly detection rather than accepted as a valid result.
-A 9.76% inference accuracy against a known 95.28% test accuracy was immediately flagged as inconsistent and triggered root cause investigation rather than manual explanation.
-This demonstrates that governance-aware validation surfaces pipeline errors invisible to training metrics alone.

-*Per-class reporting (06d):* Aggregate accuracy alone obscures class-level bias.
-Per-class F1 reporting was implemented across all four models to ensure that weak performance on specific moisture levels (Levels 3, 5, 10) is surfaced and documented rather than hidden behind overall accuracy numbers.
-The support column is included in all per-class tables to enable readers to assess statistical reliability of each class estimate.

-*Dataset integrity flag (5sagf):* The 0/0 inference result for Soil-Moisture-5sagf was not accepted as a valid finding without investigation.
-It is flagged explicitly as a dataset integrity issue requiring audit, rather than silently reported as zero accuracy.

-*Deployment risk profiling:* Per-dataset inference results are reported separately rather than as aggregate accuracy only.
-This enables risk-informed deployment decisions: the full image RGB model achieves 100% accuracy on five of seven datasets with clearly documented limitations for the remaining two.
-Practitioners can make deployment decisions based on which datasets match their operating environment.
+This project applies governance-first development principles at each experimental phase, not as a post-hoc addition.
+The decision to upgrade from MambaVision_T to MambaVision_S was driven by documented evidence of a capacity ceiling (79.80% plateau at 40 epochs) rather than assumption, and both underperforming T-variant runs are preserved in the training history table rather than discarded, providing an honest audit trail of why the upgrade was made.
+When accuracy dropped from 82.27% to 81.28% on extending training from 40 to 60 epochs without augmentation, this overfitting signal directly motivated the physical augmentation decision rather than further hyperparameter tuning, the causal chain is fully documented.
+The laser crop FFT/Wavelet experiment produced a -3.77% test accuracy degradation; the standard practice of discarding negative results was explicitly rejected, and the result is preserved in the repository, documented with mechanistic explanation, and included in all comparison tables, reflecting the principle that negative findings carry equal evidentiary value to positive ones.
+A class index remapping bug in the initial inference scripts was identified through anomaly detection, 9.76% inference accuracy against a known 95.28% test accuracy was immediately flagged as inconsistent and triggered root cause investigation rather than manual explanation, demonstrating that rigorous validation surfaces pipeline errors invisible to training metrics alone.
+Per-class F1 reporting was implemented across all four models so that weak performance on specific moisture levels (Levels 3, 5, and 10) is surfaced and documented rather than hidden behind aggregate accuracy numbers, with the support column included in all tables to enable readers to assess the statistical reliability of each class estimate.
+The 0/0 inference result for Soil-Moisture-5sagf was not accepted without investigation and is flagged explicitly as a dataset integrity issue requiring audit rather than silently reported as zero accuracy.
+Finally, per-dataset inference results are reported separately rather than as aggregate accuracy only, enabling risk-informed field deployment decisions: the full image RGB model achieves 100% accuracy on five of seven datasets with clearly documented limitations for the remaining two, allowing practitioners to assess suitability against their specific operating environment before deployment.

 ---